 You will likely have to fill out and sign an authorization form for the administration of the drug by school staff.
 Ask the responsible staff members what you need to do.

-Here are a few tips for parents with a child suffering from a food allergy:
+Here are a few additional tips for parents with a child who has a food allergy:

-- Prepare all of your child's meals and snacks yourself.
+- Prepare all your child's meals and snacks yourself.

-- Tell your child not to eat any foods offered to him/her by friends or classmates.
+- Tell your child not to eat foods offered by friends or classmates.

-- Ensure your child wears medical alert identification (i.e. MedicAlert bracelet) at all times.
+- Make sure your child wears medical alert identification (i.e. MedicAlert bracelet) at all times.

-- Give the school an adequate number of rescue epinephrine auto-injectors that will be stored in strategic places known to key personnel.
+- Provide the school with an adequate number of rescue epinephrine auto-injectors that will be stored in strategic locations known to key personnel.

 - Replace epinephrine auto-injectors before the expiry date.